 We ask our dogs to resist instinctual impulses which come intensely and unbidden.
 The least we can do is try to explain why.

 If we explain our reasons to our dogs in a way they can understand, they will respect our opinion.
 Children find it frustrating to be told “because I said so” because they can’t see the reasoning behind the rule.

 Asking a dog to change a behavior without offering an explanation or an alternative will build frustration and resentment in a dog in the same way it would in a child.

 Don’t just tell your dog not to bark at the mailman, go with your dog to the fence, speak with the mailman, and show your dog that he is an ok fellow that doesn’t need to be barked at.

-We tend to get used to the clear and common communications our dogs use, like barking or pawing at us, and sometimes miss the more subtle or unintentional ways our dogs express themselves.
+We get used to the clear and common communications our dogs use, like barking or pawing at us, and sometimes miss the more subtle or unintentional ways in which our dogs express themselves.

-The more often you let her have fun and express herself freely, the more respect she will have for the requests you do make, especially if you always back those requests with desirable rewards and interesting new experiences.
+Part of living with a dog is letting her be a dog whenever you can.
+Compromise with your dog about the time she spends exerting self-control to fit into your world and the time she gets to spend being a dog.
+The more often you let your dog have fun and express herself freely, the more respect she will have for the requests you do make, providing you consistently teach self-control, and especially if you always back your requests with desirable rewards and interesting new experiences.
 Be clear and reasonable about your expectations, and your dog will happily rise to meet them.